alamgirqazi/otherblog/content/blog/models.md

 > my high school literature teacher always told us: “You read literature because you can NEVER meet enough people.”

 > Poor lifestyle choices reflect a lack of investment in yourself, which in turn causes you to be more needy around others for validation.

+> Poor lifestyle choices reflect a lack of investment in yourself, which in turn causes you to be more needy around others for validation.

+> “Life shrinks and expands in proportion to one’s courage.”- Anais Nin

+> Women communicate more in feelings and specifically, through intentions.
+Sure, they still pay attention to the facts and stories going on on the surface, but what’s actually communicated to them is the intention and feeling underneath.

+> This is sub-communication.

+> “You know, if you weren’t so cute, I’d ditch you for saying that.”

+> This is more or less the blueprint of seduction: a strong, high status, attractive exterior (lifestyle and looks), fearless, and able to open up and share your vulnerable side with her (and theoretically, only her).
+Women get weak in the knees for this.
+And it’s not even conscious in them most of the time.

+> Questions Versus Statements:

+> “I love olives in my drink.
+When I was a kid I used to eat them straight out of the jar,” is far more interesting than, “Do you like olives in your drink?”

+> Cold-reading is a skill where you’re able to intuitively “know” something about someone else without actually knowing it.

+> It’s like being a psychic without

+> “What do you do for work?” translates to: “You seem to be a creative person.
+I bet your job is interesting.”

+> “How do you guys know each other?” translates to: “You guys look like you’ve been friends for a long time.”

+> The only thing people love more than talking about themselves is hearing about themselves.

+> Our level of intimacy with one another doesn’t come from how much we talk about, as much as it comes from the experiences we share.

+> Every decision should be yours and she should be expected to follow it.
+Remove, “What do you want to do now?” from your dating vocabulary.
+Never say it again.

+> Proximity: This one is subtle, but the more you work on your lifestyle, body language and style, the more of these you will get.
+It’s when a woman places herself near you when she doesn’t have to.

+> Pursue one social hobby regularly:

+> Dear Men of Craigslist,